bwswedberg/map-tile-adapter/README.md

 - **Solution:** Use `map-tile-adapter` to reproject your map tiles in the browser.

 ## WARNING
-This project is in alpha.
+This project is in beta and subject to breaking API changes.
+Documentation and improved test coverage will be provided in the near future.

 ## Usage